HISTORY OF PASCO COUNTY

 An article in the St. Petersburg Times on Jan.
 13, 1993, quoted Gene Sarazen as saying that Gloria Swanson did not live in New Port Richey.
 “She didn't spent any time there,” he said.
 “She may have spent some time in West Palm Beach, but not in New Port Richey.
 I lived there.”
-Pauline Stevenson Ash, who graduated from Gulf High School in 1929, recalled that as a high school student she and her friends had heard that Gloria Swanson was visiting in town one day and went to the Hacienda and saw her outside the building.
-However, she recalled that Swanson had blond hair and was “very tall.”
-However, Swanson was 4 feet, 11 inches tall, and had dark hair.
+Late in her life, Ms. Swanson was asked whether she had ever visited the Hacienda, and she said that she had not.

 In an undated newspaper article, Reginald Sims recalled that the famous comedian and actor Ed Wynn “came down for several weeks visit with my parents each winter.”
 Sims also recalled that Wynn wrote the play The Perfect Fool while fishing on the Pithlachascotee River.
 On Nov.
 12, 1926, Wynn arrived in New Port Richey “to write an original story for his comedy to be made next month by Famous Players,” according to the Tampa Morning Tribune.
 He was the guest of Mr. and Mrs. George R. Sims.
 A show business column on Nov.
 22, 1926, has: “In January Ed Wynn will begin his first picture under the direction of Victor Heerman.
 Mr. Wynn is now writing the story at New Port Richey, Fla.”
 (Heerman directed two movies in 1927, Rubber Heels and Ladies Must Dress.
 Wynn starred in the first one but does not have a writing credit.
 Wynn is not involved at all in the second.)
 On Saturday, Nov.
 13, 1926, the new hotel under construction was formally christened “The Hacienda.”
 The speaker of the afternoon was Ed Wynn, who expressed his great pleasure at being in “the most beautiful city imaginable.”